TBMCPlugins/Movecraft-3/src/main/resources/types/TBMCSpecials/BigAirskiffReadMe.txt

-Airship
+BigAirskiff

 Maximum Allowed Blocks:
-7500
+150

 Minimum Required Bocks:
-1000
+500

-The next smallest Airship is the LightAirship.
+The next smallest Airship is the Airskiff.
-The next largest Airship is the BigAirship.
+The next largest Airship is the LightAirship.

-The Airship is the base model of all "Flying Only" craft.
+The BigAirskiff is the larger model of the "Fighter" craft.

 The list of allowed blocks is: